Delosperma cooperi

 Delosperma cooperi (syn.
-Mesembryanthemum cooperi), the trailing Iceplant, hardy iceplant or pink carpet, is a dwarf perennial plant native to South Africa.
+Mesembryanthemum cooperi), the trailing iceplant, hardy iceplant or pink carpet, is a dwarf perennial plant native to South Africa.
 It forms a dense lawn with abundant, long-lasting flowers.
 It reaches sizes of approximately 10–15 cm tall, with fleshy leaves that are linear and simple and can grow up to 1.5 inches long and a trailing stem that hangs down.
 These fleshy roots help provide the ability for the plants to recover and grow rapidly if a disturbance has occurred.

 Description

 The flowers are the most brilliant aspect of this plant, with the production of a great quantity of vermillion, magenta or pink flowers that often covers the entire site, hence the popular name "pink carpet".
 The plant contains ramified stems that are spread out, carrying sheets opposed, and are long and narrow, with the end of the stems increasing into a quantity of isolated small flowers, with diameters ranging from 3 to 5 cm.
 These abundant and long-lasting flowers remains in bloom from June to October.
 The plant is sun-loving, and thrives in very dry and hot environments.
 While it adapts well to various soil types, it will suffer under water stagnation, and thus prefers well drained soils, or even rocky terrain.
 University of Arkansas Research and Extension states these native habitat lack in competition with grasses, so as a result are mostly found in dry, salt-tolerant, rocky sites.

 According to the New Mexico State University extension, the common name, "ice plant" is because "they have bladder-like hairs on the leaf surface that reflect and refract light in a manner to make it appear that they sparkle like ice crystals" (or tiny glass beads).
-However, many other species of succulent so-called "ice plant" ground covers have smooth and hairless leaves.
+This certainly applies to Mesembryanthemum crystallinum, however, many other species of succulent so-called "ice plant" ground covers have smooth and hairless leaves.